GIScience/ohsome-quality-api/docs/api.md

 response = requests.post(url, json=parameters)
 ```

-### Request an Indicator for a custom AOI and Layer using Python and `requests` Library
+### Request an Indicator for a custom AOI and Topic using Python and `requests` Library

-The data attached to a custom layer has to be in the same structure as the ohsome API response: [https://docs.ohsome.org/ohsome-api/stable](https://docs.ohsome.org/ohsome-api/stable)
+The data attached to a custom topic has to be in the same structure as the ohsome API response: [https://docs.ohsome.org/ohsome-api/stable](https://docs.ohsome.org/ohsome-api/stable)

 Data used in this example has been taken from the ohsome API response of following request URL: [https://api.ohsome.org/v1/elements/count?bboxes=8.67%2C49.39%2C8.71%2C49.42&filter=building%3D\*%20and%20geometry%3Apolygon&format=json&time=2014-01-01%2F2017-01-01%2FP1M](https://api.ohsome.org/v1/elements/count?bboxes=8.67%2C49.39%2C8.71%2C49.42&filter=building%3D*%20and%20geometry%3Apolygon&format=json&time=2014-01-01%2F2017-01-01%2FP1M)